cfech/docker-kubernetes/README.md

 # SECTION 4 NETWORKING (67_Networking)

-*Adding dockerignore files and ignoring files (e.g.) any local node modules we dont need will speed up build time*
+*Adding dockerignore files and ignoring files (e.g.) any local node modules we don't need will speed up build time*

 will pull the latest mongo image from docker hub and run a container with it